 - Do not use pumice stones or foot scrubs

 - Moisturize your skin after your foot spa session.

-A foot spa beside providing an awesome way to relax enables you to enhance blood circulation to your feet.
+A foot spa besides providing an awesome way to relax enables you to enhance blood circulation to your feet.
 It, thus, eases symptoms of diabetes that include neuropathy, pain, and stress.
-Foot massage relaxes your body, revitalizes nerve endings and soothes your feet reducing or reversing effects of diabetes.
+Foot massage (you can use a foot messager for that) relaxes your body, revitalizes nerve endings, and soothes your feet reducing or reversing the effects of diabetes.
 Follow the above tips to get the most from your session.